Male vs Female Great Dane: How Do They Compare? (With Pictures)

 It’s typically noted that female Great Danes are a bit easier to train than their male counterparts.
 This is largely due to faster maturity and that females are typically more emotionally in tune with the needs of their owners.
 Training should begin early and be based on positive reinforcement and reward-based training strategies.

 Females should also be socialized from a young age and exposed to a wide variety of people, circumstances, and other animals.
 Always practice proper introductions when introducing anyone new.
-Having a firm leader that is consistent and confident is important for shaping her into a well-adjusted dog.
+Having a firm leader who is consistent and confident is important for shaping her into a well-adjusted dog.

 Grooming and Care